airbytehq/glossary/content/term/data observability.md

 - data engineering
 ---

-Data observability, also known as monitoring, is the process of continuously collecting metrics about your data.
-For each dataset, you can collect data about the number of rows, columns, and properties.
-You can also collect metadata about the dataset itself, such as the time it was last updated.
+Data observability, also known as monitoring, continuously collects metrics about your data.
+You can collect data about the number of rows, columns, and properties for each dataset.
+You can also manage metadata about the dataset, such as when it was last updated.

 From the great article [Choosing a Data Quality Tool - by Sarah Krasnik](https://sarahsnewsletter.substack.com/p/choosing-a-data-quality-tool?s=r), there are also different categories for observability:
 - **Auto-profiling data**